(Bringing Youth on Board)

 Peer to Peer Establishing a Youth Peer to Peer Mentoring program where we send young leaders out to help other CILS start, improve, or begin the planning process of including youth into their programs or creating a youth focused program

 Youth Leadership: More to Come!
 APRIL is continually looking for new ways to grow the next generation of IL leaders.
-One way we are doing this is by creating a Youth Leadership Committee that will work on training initiatives and other ways to support up and coming leaders.
+One way we are doing this is by creating a youth leadership track through APRIL.
+With the generous help of the FORD FOUNDATION we are hiring a new Youth Advisor Specialist and creating new opportunities to continue to grow and mentor youth to run with the baton into the future.

 We also have two positions on our Board of Directors designated for youth with disabilities.
 Contact us to find out how you can get involved as a youth leader.